iSECPartners/tlspretense/README.md

 Obviously, this framework requires a certain amount of setup, and it has some
 requirements:

-* The system running SSLTest must have the NetFilter or IPFW firewalls.
-In other words Linux, MacOSX 10.6, or BSD.
-(PF support forthcoming)

-* The test runner needs to be run as root in order to manipulate the firewall, such as with `sudo`.

 * Ruby 1.9.x is needed for full Server Name Indicatio (SNI) support.
 It must also be built against a version of OpenSSL that has SNI fully enabled.
 Ruby 1.8.7 supports the SNI callback on the server-side of an SSL connection, but Ruby 1.8.7's version of the OpenSSL extension does not have a way for clients to request an SNI hostname.

+* PacketThief, which is used for intercepting packeets, currently requires the NetFilter or IPFW firewalls.
+In other words Linux, MacOSX 10.6, or BSD with IPFW.
+(PF support forthcoming)

+* The test runner needs to be run as root in order to manipulate the firewall, such as with `sudo`.

 * The SSLTest system needs to be able to intercept the client's network traffic.
 A common setup for doing this when testing mobile code is to plug